 The Partnership includes parent mentors, who are parents of children with disabilities hired by the district to support family engagement, as well as special education directors and other administrators, teachers, and support personnel within the district.

 Parent mentors are parents who support other parents by providing information and resources to help their children succeed in school and transition from school to adult life.
 The mentors work to increase parent participation in IEP meetings, provide information related to improving reading and math, and help parents locate needed services and supports.

 Mentors also work with teachers, staff, and administrators to integrate family engagement into school and district activities and to build a culture in which family engagement is expected and valued.
-Across the state, mentors have had an important role in projects that address improving reading and math achievement, increasing graduation rate, decreasing dropout rate, and improving post-school outcomes.
+Across the state, mentors have had an important role in projects that address improving reading and math achievement, increasing the graduation rate, decreasing the dropout rate, and improving post-school outcomes.
 Mentors also partner with over 700 Title I Parent Involvement Coordinators to align their work with district family engagement activities for at-risk students.